mtoohey31/which/README.md

+> Just use `exec.LookPath`... guess I didn't do enough searching before writing this.

 # which

 A Go library implementation of `which`, that tries to follow the same algorithm as the original.
 Please notify me if you notice any discrepancies between this library's behaviour, and the original's.